NationalAssociationOfRealtors/block_r_provisioner/README.md

 This tool was created to help maintain the regional Block R processing nodes.
 Here are some notes:

 - Each processing node consists of a single orderer and a single peer
-- If Hyperledger Fabric is inot installed on a targeted node, it will be installed
+- If Hyperledger Fabric is not installed on a targeted node, it will be installed
 - The network can be specified to communicate with or without TLS.
 - Only one channel is defined.